 Protect your personal assets while getting your business the credit it needs.

-None of the major credit card issuers offer business credit cards with no personal guarantee.
-After all, no one wants to issue a credit card and then get stuck with the debt if the business fails.
+As of September 2022, only one major credit card issuer offers a business credit card without a personal guarantee.
+Ever risk averse, few providers want to issue a business credit card and then get stuck with the debt if the business fails.